crampete/full_stack_classroom_august_2019/README.md

 - Made 2 simple pages.
 Broke them into parts (boxes, individual tags) and built them in class.
   - [Page 1](https://github.com/crampete/full_stack_classroom_august_2019/tree/master/day_01_n_02/code_snippets/01_simple_text)
   - [Page 2](https://github.com/crampete/full_stack_classroom_august_2019/tree/master/day_01_n_02/code_snippets/02_random_quote)

+### Day 3 & Day 4 Overview

+- Refresher display inline and block elements using inspect elements.
+- Anchor tags and how to open in new tabs.
+- unordered list tags.
+- Centering block elements and centering inline elements.
+- Span tags.
+Use cases and how they differ from paragraph tags.
+- Why use a `reset.css` and using an existing `reset.css` file.
+- What is mobile responsiveness?